Sauler89/IWDEE-Tweaks-and-Fixes/README.md

 If you only want the vanilla/BG2-style IWDEE HLA system exposed through Infinity UI++, steps 4 and 5 are not required.

-No Skills and Abilities files are redistributed by this package.
+No Skills and Abilities mod files are redistributed by this package.
 The compatibility marker is generated locally from an IWDEE base-game item, and the fallback HLA progression table is included as part of IWDEE Tweaks and Fixes.

 ---